The Granule Project

 • March 2022 paper

-Daniel and Dominic have a new paper accepted at PLACES 2022 on capturing various kinds of non-linear communication and concurrent behaviour in a type-based discipline by combining session types and graded types.
+Danielle and Dominic have a new paper accepted at PLACES 2022 on capturing various kinds of non-linear communication and concurrent behaviour in a type-based discipline by combining session types and graded types.

 • February 2022 paper

-Daniel and Dominic have a pearl accepted to ECOOP 2022 on how linear functions consuming values can be understood algebraically as a multiplicative inverse to the type of those values, discussing some of the applications using both Haskell and Granule.
+Danielle and Dominic have a pearl accepted to ECOOP 2022 on how linear functions consuming values can be understood algebraically as a multiplicative inverse to the type of those values, discussing some of the applications using both Haskell and Granule.
 This paper won a Distinguished Paper Award and a Distinguished Artifact Award.

 • January 2022 paper

-Daniel, Michael and Dominic have a paper accepted to ESOP 2022 on unifying the closely related notions of linearity and uniqueness in a single type system, and implementing this theory to demonstrate the practical benefits of uniqueness types in Granule.
+Danielle, Michael and Dominic have a paper accepted to ESOP 2022 on unifying the closely related notions of linearity and uniqueness in a single type system, and implementing this theory to demonstrate the practical benefits of uniqueness types in Granule.

 • January 2022 award